webandras/docker-wordpress/README.md

 ```shell
 bin/mysql-import
 ```
-For db dump should be placed into this folder with the same filename: `src/db/db.sql`
+The db dump should be placed into this folder with the same filename: `db/db.sql`

 For existing sites, replace domain in database tables (enter container first with bash):